 Wouldn’t life be simple if we could do anything we set our mind to?

 Procrastination is one of the biggest time killers, isn’t it?

-The author’s research says that the same area of the brain is affected when we think about doing something we don’t like and when we actually get hurt.
+The author’s research says that the same brain area is affected when we think about doing something we don’t like and when we get hurt.

 Didn’t get the point?
 No problem.

 Now notice how did you feel?
 Did it bring bad feelings?

 If you performed the exercise, I hope you might have felt a change in your thoughts.

 Maybe you had a silent voice:

 I don’t want to do this.
 It’s boring!